Clinical-Genomics/trailblazer/README.md

 ## Contributing

-Trailblazer is using GitHub flow branching model as described in Atlas [GitHub Flow].
+Trailblazer uses the GitHub flow branching model as described in Atlas [GitHub Flow].

 ## Documentation